 The route heads out on a flat, mainly downhill route, past Heaton Park, towards Agecroft, through Salford, past Old Trafford and Chorlton to Stockport.
-Then the course gently rises through Stockport to Marple and starts climbing at Marple Bridge.
-After a “warm up” climb, you enter a closed road KoM/QoM section which tackles the short, but steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the North East and the North – enjoy that view!
+The course gently rises through Stockport to Marple and starts climbing at Marple Bridge.
+After a “warm up” climb, you enter a closed road KoM/QoM section which tackles the short, but very steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the North East and the North – enjoy that view!
 You get a chance to get a stop courtesy of the wonderful Chef and Brewer Hare and Hounds Inn – who kindly let us use their facilities.
 On another day you’d stop here and enjoy a beer and their great food, but not today.

 After a quick “light” refreshment stop, you’ll head through Tameside and several climbs around Saddleworth, passing through Uppermill hills before a long steady climb to the second feed station at the wonderful Saddleworth Hotel.
 Here you can enjoy great food whilst taking in another great view.